Hodgkin Lymphoma

 - Persistent exhaustion and fatigue

 Diagnosing Hodgkin lymphoma usually starts with a physical exam to identify swollen lymph nodes and a swollen liver or spleen.
-From there, the doctor may take a blood test or imaging tests to look for signs of the cancer.
+From there, the doctor may take a blood test or imaging tests to identify lymphoma cancer.
 Your doctor may also recommend a lymph node biopsy or bone marrow biopsy, which can confirm Hodgkin lymphoma.

 About Alternative and Natural Treatments for Hodgkin Lymphoma